For Jets and Aaron Rodgers, it's Super Bowl or bust

 They have potential.

 Those are all things they have had in the past, though.
-Trading future draft picks — nevermind their souls — for that status would be a mistake of epic proportions.
-It’s why there are many on social media Monday who looked at the terms and reflexively called it a fleecing by the Packers, a bad loss by the Jets.
+Trading future draft picks — never mind their souls — for that status would be a mistake of epic proportions.
+It’s why there were many on social media Monday who looked at the terms and reflexively called it a fleecing by the Packers, a bad loss by the Jets.

 But they didn’t give up those picks for Rodgers.
 They didn’t sign the receivers and the offensive coordinator for Rodgers.
 The Jets did all of that because they want to win a Super Bowl.
 Not in 2025 or 2026 or any other time in the future.
 They made the trade to win it this coming season.